PierreQuevreux/model_metacommunity/README.md

 # aggregation_data.R

 R code merging the results of the different simulations.
-The output data are saved in the "results" folder containing a README.txt detailing the recorded variables and parameters.
+The output data are saved in the "results" folder.

 # Figures.R